eulerhm/sbflandroidrif/index.md

-## Artifacts of the paper "Evaluating testing strategies for resource related failures in mobile applications"
+## Artifacts of the paper "Fault Localization in Mobile Applications: An Empirical Study on Resource Interaction Failures"

 The dataset includes 10 mobile applications.
 These applications are from different categories named according to the Play Store categories, with a large variation of size and test code size.
 For instance, applications vary from 14,499 lines of code (OwnTracks) to more than 347,000 lines of code (WordPress-Android).
 Similarly, test code size vary between 525 lines of code (Ground) and 5,564 (OneBusAway).
 Moreover, the number of test cases vary from 4 (Ground) to 164 (AnkiDroid).
 The number of commits vary between 21 (Threema) to 68,148 (WordPress-Android).